Alfred Docs

 Ask turns local workspace evidence into answers with citations instead of treating every prompt as an empty chat.

-• Blends FTS, lexical, vector, temporal, conversation, project, and document context.
+• Blends FTS, lexical, vector, temporal, conversation, source, and document context.

 • Best for incidents, product lookup, decisions, and cross-document comparison.